robertfirek/gdcr_2015_pivotal_labs/gdcr_2015_pivotal_labs.rst

     * Immutables only, please

-    * Primitive obsession

-    * Tell - Don’t Ask

     * No conditional statements

+    * No naked primitives

+    * No loops

     * Only 4 lines per method

-    * No loops

 ----